Reserach & Development

 ‘From the plant for the plant’ is tested in 3 steps:

-Due to our close contact to universities, colleges and researching companies and our active participation in various committees, we are always on the cutting edge of research and well networked.
+Thanks to our close contact with universities, colleges, and research-based companies, as well as our active participation in various committees, we are always up to date with the latest research and have an excellent network.

-As an industrial partner in various national and international research projects, we are constantly involved in research and development tasks.
+As an industry partner in various national and international research projects, we are constantly involved in research and development tasks.

 Preparatory Laboratory